Mortgage Contracts and Underwater Default: Numerical Analysis

 As summarized in the introduction, our main findings are

 \begin{enumerate}[(1)] \item The APRM contract value is insensitive to the capital gain sharing proportion $\alpha$ because, even for small $\alpha$, high state prepayment is virtually eliminated.
 Therefore, it is difficult to allow for endogenous $\alpha$ as one cannot invert the contract value in $\alpha$. \item For a given common contract rate, the APRM has a lower value than the ABM, even ignoring the capital gain sharing feature, because the APRM lowers payments once $H$ falls below $1$, rather than once $H$ falls below $B_0$. \item Depending on the benefit rate $\delta$, for relatively low foreclosure costs, the ABM may be more valuable than the FRM in low house price states even at a common contract rate.
-Furthermore, for all $\delta$ the ABM has a lower equivalent foreclosure cost than the APRM.
-For example, foreclosure costs which equate the ABM and FRM contracts range from $25\%-35\%$ (low utility) to $60\%-80\%$ (high utility).
-For the APRM, the equivalent foreclosure costs are $35\%-55\%$ and $60\%-95\%$, respectively. \item For observed foreclosure costs (e.g. $30\%-35\%$) the endogenous spread of the ABM is lower than that for the APRM, but both increase substantially with the utility rate $\delta$.
-For example, with low utilities and $35\%$ foreclosure costs, the ABM spread is $9.5$ bp, while the APRM spread is $37$ bp.
-For large utility, the spreads increase to $105$ and $145$ bp, respectively. \end{enumerate}
+Furthermore, for all $\delta$ the ABM has a lower equivalent foreclosure cost than the APRM. \item For observed foreclosure costs (e.g. $30\%-35\%$) the endogenous spread of the ABM is lower than that for the APRM, but both increase substantially with the utility rate $\delta$.
+However, for low utility rates, at observed foreclosure rates, the ABM actually has a negative endogenous spread. \end{enumerate}

 \begin{rem} Item $(4)$ above implies the ABM could be effectively marketed, even when the benefit rate is high.
-Indeed, for a ``low'' spread of $1\%$ over the traditional FRM, the ABM will ensure the depositor is never underwater.
+Indeed, at almost the same mortgage rate as the traditional FRM, the ABM will ensure the depositor is never underwater.
 As the benefit from remaining in the house is large relative to her mortgage rate, the borrower will not prepay the mortgage at low price values.
 Thus, the borrower gets default protection, and the bank gets a fairly valued mortgage, with little to no possibility of receiving the house in low house price states.
 In view of the insensitivity of the APRM contract value to the sharing penalty $\alpha$, we conclude the ABM is more effective at preventing ruthless defaults; being palatable to the borrower; and not introducing unexpected prepayment behaviors.

 \end{rem}